tuxnsk/nodejs_libmodbus/README.md

 Sorry for my bad english.
 I need help to correct text.
 My contacts: http://tuxnsk.ru/

+# News #
+Fix bindings to libmodbus 3.1.4.

 # About #
 This is binding to native library libmodbus (http://libmodbus.org/).